-Did you know that Mexico has over 5,500 mi (9,300 km) of coastline with dozens of idyllic islands just off the shores?
+Did you know: Mexico has more than 5,500 mi (8,850 km) of coastline with dozens of idyllic islands just off the shores?

-How to Get to Isla Mujeres: Fly into CUN and catch a ferry boat from Puerto Juarez or take a luxury catamaran tour to Isla Mujeres.
+How to Get to Isla Mujeres: Fly into Cancun and catch a ferry from Puerto Juarez or take our luxury catamaran tour to Isla Mujeres.

 Overnight: Adult-Only Zoetry Villa Rolandi

 Island Bonus: Visit nearby Isla Contoy, a protected area with pristine beaches, dense vegetation, and a rich biodiversity.

 Isla Mujeres lies just off Cancun’s coast and is quite small, stretching just five miles long and a quarter-mile-wide.
 It was once an ancient Maya religious site dedicated to the goddess, Ixchel (the guardian of fertility and childbirth), but today is a fishing community with a small collection of hotels.

 While the tourist infrastructure of the island has grown rapidly in recent years, it still remains a quiet retreat from its glitzier neighbor, Cancun.
 With the mainland in the distance, the island is a refreshing memory of simpler days.
 Isla Mujeres is great for snorkelers and boasts stunning beaches with relaxed seaside restaurants.
 If visiting during summer, be sure not to miss the whale sharks that come to aggregate in the warm waters!

 Isla Holbox is a slice of heaven located in the Mexican-Caribbean Sea.
 It’s much larger than nearby Isla Mujeres, spanning 26 miles long and one mile wide – most of which is undeveloped land within the Yum Balam Natural Reserve.